vibing-ai/sports-scribe/ai-backend/scriber_agents/PIPELINE.md

 ## Overview

-The SportsScribe system uses a multi-agent pipeline to generate high-quality sports articles:
+The SportsScribe system uses a streamlined multi-agent pipeline to generate high-quality sports articles:

 ```
-Data Collector → Researcher → Writer → Editor
+Data Collector → Researcher → Writer
 ```

 Each agent has specific responsibilities and passes structured data to the next agent in the pipeline.
+The pipeline uses a shared OpenAI client for all AI operations and helper methods for clean separation of concerns.

 ## Standardized API Response Structure